2023 Maserati GranTurismo spy shots: New grand tourer to be first electric Maserati

 During last September's reveal of the MC20, Maserati briefly presented a teaser shot (shown above) of the new GranTurismo and said the reveal will take place in 2021.
 The teaser points to a car with similar proportions to the last GranTurismo but with smoother, more flowing lines.
 A cleaner aesthetic, like we see on the MC20, is also likely.

-The new GranTurismo will feature an internal-combustion engine at launch, possibly with a mild-hybrid setup attached, but a battery-electric option is planned.
+The new GranTurismo will feature an internal-combustion engine at launch, most likely Maserati's new 3.0-liter twin-turbocharged V-6 from the MC20, possibly with a mild-hybrid setup attached, but a battery-electric option is also planned.
 All new Maseratis will offer electric power, starting with this new GranTurismo.
 Maserati's electric powertrain, branded Folgore, Italian for “lightning,” will consist of a three-motor system with one motor up front and two at the rear.

 Even though the car's reveal will take place this year, sales likely won't happen until sometime in 2022, meaning the big grand tourer will likely arrive as a 2023 model here in the United States.
 A GranTurismo Convertible (GranCabrio in some markets) should arrive about a year after the coupe.